caraortizmah/x-ray_scripting_out/examples/readme.md

 (...)
 ```

-There are more format versions for presenting the excited states and the MO coupling transitions.
+There are other format versions available for presenting the excited states and MO coupling transitions.
-This pipeline just **accepts** the format presented below.
+This pipeline **only accepts** the format shown below: ORCA 4 and ORCA 5

 ### Run

+**Note:**
+Please refer to the updated information details in the main `README.md` first, as the following information may be outdated.

-`manager.sh` is the main script that runs all the scripts following their evident sequential step names.
+`manager.sh` is the main script that executes all the scripts in order, following their clearly defined sequential step names.
-The way of running is by typing:
+To run it, type:

      $ ./manager.sh $1 $2 $3 $4 $5 $6 $7 $8